-Our local team of Dr. Matthew LeMaitre, nurses, dietitians, and behavioral therapists who are specially trained in bariatric surgery and weight loss will work with you to determine the best procedure for you, while offering support and encouragement along the way.
+Our team of surgeons, nurses, dietitians, and behavioral therapists are specially trained in bariatric surgery and weight loss.
+They will work with you to determine the best procedure for you, while offering support and encouragement along the way.

 Bariatric procedures include:

-- Gastric bypass surgery involves creating a small pouch from the stomach and connecting the newly created pouch directly to the small intestine.
-Gastric bypass is performed at St. Elizabeth's Medical Center, our sister hospital in Brighton, MA.
+Gastric bypass surgery involves creating a small pouch from the stomach and connecting the newly created pouch directly to the small intestine.